 Add the tomatoes, broth, tomato paste, garlic, basil, sugar, salt, and pepper to your Vitamix.
 Secure the lid and slightly loosen the center tab to let steam escape.
 Blend on the soup setting for about 6 minutes, until it’s hot and velvety smooth.
 The friction of the blades will heat the soup.

 After blending, turn the speed down low, remove the lid plug, and slowly pour in the heavy cream.
-Blend for 15 more seconds until rich and creamy.
+Blend for 15 more seconds until the soup looks silky smooth and steaming hot.
 Once ready, ladle into bowls and serve immediately while still warm.

 Pro Tip: If the soup is too thick, add a splash of warm broth until you reach your desired texture.